-These concerns of the Bible are in regard to how we each work and how we treat our fellow man in need.
-These are qualities of character—the Bible’s commands regarding hard work, sound ethics, and compassion for others, and its condemnation of dishonesty and selfishness are not an endorsement for socialism.
+These concerns of the Bible are in regard to how we work and how we treat our fellow man in need.
+These are qualities of character.
 Spero nails the “religious” left, who, in my opinion, isn’t very religious, but merely cherry-picks and distorts various Bible passages for its own end.
 He comments:

 The “religious” left at times attempts to justify socialism by dragging out verses from the fourth chapter of the New Testament book of Acts on early Christians having all things in common and giving their land sale proceeds to the apostles for the care of the needy.
 Their actions, however, proceeded from their hearts, and it’s clear these acts were done voluntarily and without compulsion.
+It was not an endorsement of socialism.
 In Acts 5 Peter’s condemnation of a couple was because they lied to God, not for refusing to sell and give what was theirs.
 Peter said:

 William Bradford left us this commentary on the folly of socialism: